 - Benevity will endeavor to provide the Services in a timely and professional manner, but will not be legally responsible or liable to you for any failure to do so.
 Further, Benevity reserves the right to change, modify or discontinue any or all of the Services and to suspend the Services for maintenance and testing purposes at any time and from time to time, with or without notice.

-- You agree that the posting of Charity Profile Content is solely your responsibility.
+- You agree that the posting of Cause Profile Content is solely your responsibility.
 Neither Benevity nor any Foundation or Participating Business assumes responsibility for the accuracy of any information, ideas or opinions posted by you or other users of the Benevity Platform and are not liable for any claims, damages or losses resulting from such information, ideas or opinions.